 A fresh website for my go-to jeweler and friend and studio neighbor.
 Her work is unique and wearable.
 Once you start, it’s hard to stop.
 In a good way.

 Original oil pastels.
-Jennifer does some miniatures this time of year, but you have to JUMP or they’re gone!
+Jennifer does some miniatures once in a while, but you have to JUMP or they’re gone, so follow her!

 3 Fish Studios

 The shop in the Sunset is closed, and I will miss the fantastic hours I spent there at work and play, but Eric and Annie are creating new and wonderful work, and their website is full of great gifts.